zhimingwang-org/archive/source/blog/2015-12-27-lesson-on-magic-method-access-of-python-new-style-classes-from-my-failed-python3-port-of-tomorrow.md

 '0'
 ```

-In addition, here's what happens if you try to let "pass through" a function:
+In addition, here's what happens if you try to "pass through" a function:

 ```python
 >>> def f(): return True